icub-tech-iit/documentation/mkdocs/tendons_icub/docs/lower_arm_V2.md

 | **distal joint** (Thumb, Index, Midldle, Ring or Pinkie)     | **NOT** necessary |
 | **every other joint** (all proximals, fingers abduction and Thumb oppose ) | **MANDATORY**     |

+How to remove the lower arm

+[link]:

 ## Distal Joints

+If ever you realize that one of the following cable is broken

+Thumb

 There are 2 types of distal Joint on this version of the forearm:

 * The simplest ones which go inside a motor shaft to get anchored, and as soon as the motor is spinning the cable rolls around the pulley and close the joint.
 Those motors are <u>*perfectly*</u> identical - only the positions differ :

-  > Thumb, Index & Middle distals
+  > Thumb, Index & Middle distal joints

 * The 2 trickiest ones which are actually a double distal joint in one motor.